UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_14.md

 ## What is a dtype?

-So far we know a dataframe is made up of a collection of series and a series contains values, a label as well has some additional information regarding a **dtype**.
+So far we know a dataframe is made up of a collection of series and a series contains values, a label as well as some additional information regarding a **dtype**.

 Just like how values have the data types ( `str`, `int`, `float`, etc.),